Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 The Glenridding village has visible depositional till extending into Ullswater, visible from satellite imagery, easily proving that there was once glacial activity in the area.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Glenridding%20Deposition.png) *As you can see, there is material extending into Ullswater from the valley leading down from Helvellyn.
-This shows that there were substantial amounts of debris that was being deposited and moved along this glacial route.*
+This shows that there were substantial amounts of debris that were being deposited and moved along this glacial route.*

 ### Essay snippet: inter-related valley landforms [16 marks]
 A corrie, or cirque, is formed by snow falling and compacting in a hollow over many winters, typically on the northern side of mountains in the northern hemisphere due to the sheltered aspect, and cooler microclimate.
 Over time, snow accumulates, compacting the snow beneath it into ice due to the air inside being displaced.
 The back wall of the mountain, for example, Helvellyn in the Lake District, gets increasingly steep due to persistent freeze-thaw weathering and plucking of material, which then gets entered into the young glacier system as englacial material, or lands on the surface as supraglacial material.